-In 2012, Monbat started supporting the festival “Art is…” which was first presented in the town of Montana by Art E Foundation and Nelian Nikolova.
+Monbat started supporting the festival “Art is…” in 2012.
+The festival is organized by Art E Foundation and Nelian Nikolova.
 Its purpose is to support the development of cultural life and provide talented youngsters with the opportunity to encounter various artistic spheres.
 It is also designed to educate young people in basic human values and cultivate their appreciation of the arts.

 So far, the event has convened various Bulgarian artists and performers.

 These include classical music orchestras, jazz formations and celebrated Bulgarian pop and rock singers, as well as a number of international guests.
-Attendees at previous festivals have included internationally renowned artists and groups such as Johe Lynn Turner (ex- Deep Purple), Johhny Gioeli (Axel Rudi Pell and Hardline) and Eridan, etc.
+Attendees at previous festivals have included internationally renowned artists and groups such as Joe Lynn Turner (ex- Deep Purple), Johnny Gioeli (Axel Rudi Pell and Hardline) and Eridan, etc

 Health and Sport

 Monbat partners with the Bulgarian Tennis Federation for the development of the professional sport in Bulgaria.
 Special events and training sessions are organised to improve players’ skills and raise standards in the sport, one that has proved highly successful in Bulgaria.

 As part of its commitment to Bulgarian tennis, Monbat also supports 16-year-old Samuil Konov who, in 2018, is 32nd in the national ranking and 786th in the world ranking.
 He finds most of his peers in the ITF tournaments and is ranked 779.
 He participates in ITF tournaments in the third category, with no qualifications, as he directly enters as an unseeded player.
 In competitions Samuil Konov faces tennis players in the top 400 and top 200 at ITP, who are far more experienced.

 Monbat Rally Sliven